-V. PUBLIC REVIEW OF THE LAND CONSERVATION AND CONVEYANCE PLANS
+VI.
+PUBLIC REVIEW OF THE LAND CONSERVATION AND CONVEYANCE PLANS

-The public is provided an opportunity to review and comment on the proposed Land Conservation and Conveyance Plans (LCCPs), and the comments received are shared with board members prior to the Watershed Planning Committee forwarding the proposed LCCP to the board for its review and approval.
-The 30-day public review and comment periods are announced via an e-mail sent to contacts in the Stewardship Council's database, a posting on the Stewardship Council's web site, and an advertisement placed in local newspapers.
-A notice inviting review and comment on the proposed LCCP is also sent to all landowners on record located within one mile of the subject PG&E parcel.
+The public is provided an opportunity to review and comment on the proposed Land Conservation and Conveyance Plans (LCCPs), and the comments received are shared with board members prior to the Watershed Planning Committee's forwarding the proposed LCCP to the board for its review and approval.
+The 30-day public review and comment periods are announced via an e-mail sent to contacts in the Stewardship Council's database, a posting on the Stewardship Council's web site, and an advertisement placed in local newspapers in communities that may have an interest in a particular planning unit.
+A notice inviting review and comment on the proposed LCCP is also sent to all landowners on record located within one mile of the subject PG&E parcels and to PG&E leaseholders.
 In addition, a notice is mailed to the board of supervisors of the affected county; each affected city, town, and water supply entity; and each affected tribe and/or co-licensee.
-After receiving public comment, the Watershed Planning Committee may make revisions to a proposed LCCP prior to forwarding a recommendation to the board.
+After receiving public comment, the

+Watershed Planning Committee may make revisions to a proposed LCCP prior to forwarding a recommendation to the board.

-VI.
+VII.
 STEWARDSHIP COUNCIL BOARD OF DIRECTORS MEETINGS

 Proposed LCCPs endorsed by the Watershed Planning Committee are posted on the Stewardship Council's website for additional public review and comment approximately 30 days prior to being considered by the board at a public board meeting.
 The posting of proposed LCCPs is advertised via an email sent to contacts in the Stewardship Council's database.
 In addition, public board meetings are advertised via an e-mail sent to contacts in the Stewardship Council's database, an announcement posted on the Stewardship Council's web site, a press release issued to local papers, and an advertisement placed in local newspapers in the area where a board or public meeting is taking place or in communities that may have an interest in a particular topic on an upcoming meeting agenda.
-The board action taken is noted in the meeting minutes that are posted on the Stewardship Council's website following the board meeting.
+The board action taken is noted in the meeting minutes that are posted on the Stewardship Council's website following each meeting.

 All public comments received will be provided to the board.
 There is also an additional opportunity for public comment at the public board meeting when the board considers approval of the proposed LCCP.
 Adoption of an LCCP by the board would be the final step in the Stewardship Council's process for selecting donees.
-The prospective donees are responsible for securing their own internal approvals prior to the transaction being completed.
+The conservation easement donee is responsible for securing its own internal approvals prior to the transaction being completed.
 Transactions will be finalized upon LCCP review and transaction approval by the California Public Utilities Commission.